digitalyoshixi/zettelkasten/content/Security/End User Termination Checklist.md

 tags:
   - IT
   - business
+aliases:
+  - Offboarding Process
 ---
 # End User Termination Checklist
-Ensuring that equipment from the leaving user is received and handled correctly
+- Ensuring that equipment from the leaving user is received and handled correctly
+- Revoke access priviledges
+- Conduct exit interview